NEMSLinux/nems-docs/docs/accessories/dhtsensors.rst

 - 4 - Older sensors, usually without PCB, Default
 - 18 - Newer sensors (expecially KY-015), often with PCB

+**Note:** Specifying the GPIO Pin is optional since the check will attempt to automatically detect the sensor on either pin 4 or 18.

 JSON Output
 -----------